Auttcast/python-function-composition/README.md

 I noticed one of the repos does not have a language specified, so I am going to apply a filter to ensure there is a value.

-I'm also going to start using this alternative syntax, as it will make things easier to read...
+I'm also going to start using this alternative syntax, as it will make things easier to read as the query grows.

 ```python
 f.id(data) > (